This topic provides a high-level overview of Greenplum Database high availability features.

-When data loss is not acceptable for a Greenplum Database cluster, Greenplum master and segment mirroring is recommended.
+When data loss is not acceptable for a Greenplum Database cluster, Greenplum coordinator and segment mirroring is recommended.
 If mirroring is not enabled then Greenplum stores only one copy of the data, so the underlying storage media provides the only guarantee for data availability and correctness in the event of a hardware failure.

 When you deploy your Greenplum Database system, you can configure mirror segment instances.
 Mirror segments allow database queries to fail over to a backup segment if the primary segment becomes unavailable.
 The mirror segment is kept current by a transaction log replication process, which synchronizes the data between the primary and mirror instances.
 Mirroring is strongly recommended for production systems and required for VMware support.

 As a best practice, the secondary (mirror) segment instance must always reside on a different host than its primary segment instance to protect against a single host failure.
 In virtualized environments, the secondary (mirror) segment must always reside on a different storage system than the primary.
 Mirror segments can be arranged over the remaining hosts in the cluster in configurations designed to maximize availability, or minimize the performance degradation when hosts or multiple primary segments fail.